pygame-community/pygame-ce/docs/reST/ref/geometry.rst

          | :sl:`the second point of the line`
          | :sg:`b -> (float, float)`

-         It's a tuple containing `bx` and `by` attributes representing the line's second point.
+         A tuple containing `bx` and `by` attributes representing the line's second point.
          It can be reassigned to move the `Line`.
 If reassigned the `bx` and `by` attributes will be changed to produce a `Line` with matching second point position.
          The `ax` and `ay` attributes will not be affected.